uber/needle/GENERATOR.md

 #### Sources list file

-The generator can either parse all Swift files inside a directory including the one in sub-directories, or if a file instead of a directory is specified, the generator assumes the file is a text file containing a list of Swift source file paths.
+The generator can either parse all Swift files inside a directory including the ones in sub-directories, or if a file is specified, the generator assumes the file is a text file containing a list of Swift source file paths.
 The file is referred to as the sources list file.
-Two formats for this file is supported, `newline` and `minescaping`.
+Two formats for this file are supported, `newline` and `minescaping`.
 With the `newline` format, the generator assumes each line in the sources list file is a single path to a Swift source file to be parsed.
 The `minescaping` format specifies that paths are escaped with single quotes if escaping is needed, while paths that don't require escaping are not wrapped with any quotes.
 All the paths are separated by a single space character.
 Use the `--sources-list-format` optional parameter to specify the format if necessary.

 If multiple sources list files are given to the `generate` command, they all have to have the same format.

 #### Optional parameters

 `--sources-list-format`: The format of the Swift sources list file.
-If this parameter is not specified, any sources list file is assumed to use the `newline` format.
-Please see "Sources list file" section above for details.
+If this parameter is not specified, all sources list file is assumed to use the `newline` format.
+Please see [Sources list file](#Sources-list-file) section above for details.

 `--exclude-suffixes`: A list of file name suffixes to ignore for parsing.
 For example with `--exclude-suffixes Tests Mocks`, the generator will ignore any file whose name, excluding the file extension, ends with either "Test" or "Mocks".